taskcluster/taskcluster-queue/README.md

     S3 files, requests and responses should be validated against.
  * `tests/`, automated tests using `nodeunit`, launched with `node tests` so that we can stick in other test frameworks should we ever need it.
- * `utils/`, various helpful utilities, monkey-patches, etc. that are useful, but not exactly query specific.

 Deployment